libretro/RetroArch/README.md

 ## Philosophy

-RetroArch attempts to be small and lean, while still having all the useful core features expected from an emulator.
+RetroArch attempts to be small and lean while still having all the useful core features expected from an emulator.
 It is designed to be very portable and features a gamepad-centric UI.
 It also has a full-featured command-line interface.